My Baby (series): My Baby First Steps

 My Baby First Steps, known in Europe as My Baby 2: My Baby Grew Up, is a video game for the Nintendo DS and Wii.
 The player's son or daughter has grown out of infancy and into toddlerhood.
 As a virtual parent, the player gets to control the character until he or she turns three years old (and approaches childhood) (but a glitch on 23 months prevents to go over 23 months because still if you do a circle with the cuddling toy the baby will never dance on the spot).
 The baby will discover his or her entire environment, walk, babble, and even speak (saying either mommy or daddy depending on the gender of the player).
 Three-dimensional animations makes baby look more lifelike and an improved artificial intelligence makes the virtual baby act like the player's actual son or daughter.
 Babies will grow from a physical and a psychological view.
 The player can choose between having a boy or a girl in a single cartridge unlike the prequels.

 A shopping mall is introduced to purchase possessions for the baby and the home featuring generic clothing that doesn't have any fashion designer's name branded on them.

 The game has a realistic nurse and pediatrician that teaches the player how to take care of their son or daughter.

 My Baby 3 & Friends

-My Baby 3 & Friends is a 2010 Nintendo DS game developed by Dancing Dots and published by Majesco Entertainment.
+My Baby 3 & Friends is a 2010 Nintendo DS game developed by Dancing Dots and published by Majesco.
 As a toddler, the player's son or daughter is exposed to activities like swimming, the swing set at the local playground, and even a playground slide for stimulation and development.
 Players are also expected to allow their babies to socialize with either another baby or with a puppy.
 The timeline of the baby's development starts the baby off at 15 months (1 year and three months) and ends it at 30 months (2 years and six months).
 Thirty new skills can be developed in a non-linear fashion; making the parenting aspects of the game more in tune with the child's actual development.